Workers’ Compensation Claim

 You do have a right to privacy in your own home.
 If an investigator looks through your windows or tries to film you while you are in your home, then odds are he or she is breaking the law.
 If you notice someone outside your window or if you think that someone is spying on you in the privacy of your home, then contact the police immediately.
 If you feel unsafe for any reason, even when you are in public, then you can always call the police for extra help.
 While investigators are allowed to take videos of you in public and to interview those who know you, you do have a right to feel safe and you are allowed privacy in your own home.

 Are you worried about your rights to privacy after you filed a workers’ compensation claim?
 No matter where you are in the filing stage, it can be difficult to navigate the process and to know what your rights are.
-One of your best possible options is to contact a workers’ compensation attorney, like a New Jersey workers’ compensation attorney, to go over your rights and to make sure that you receive the compensation that you deserve.
+One of your best possible options is to contact a workers’ compensation attorney to go over your rights and to make sure that you receive the compensation that you deserve.
 Do not let surveillance deter you from following through with your claim.